How to Calculate the Acquisition Price of a Company

 This happens to even the most experienced companies.

 Microsoft is a culprit that springs to mind.
-In the past decade, it has written down investments in Nokia ($7.5 billion) and aQuantive ($6.2 billion), and may yet end up doing so with LinkedIn.
+It has written down investments in Nokia ($7.6 billion, 2015) and aQuantive ($6.2 billion, 2012) and may yet end up doing so with LinkedIn.

 SMEs, however, don’t have the same cash reserves that Microsoft can fall back on, so write downs tend to be more damaging.